CinS12/Pressure_injuries_FLASH/README.md

   - Image: upload an image; first rectangle cropping  (press ESC to confirm); UI to segmentate injurie's tissues and reduce glare from flash.
   - Metadata: answer the widgets with the patient's and injury's metadata.
 - Image Visualization: displays a list with all images found in the storage directory.
 Double click to load  element.

+# Warnings
+1. For optimal visualization, images should be '560x390'.
+2. Resources folder with the 'load_img.png' required.